Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_3.rst

 Tutorial 3 - Training the DGD model
 ===================================

-The code and input/output data regarding this tutorial can be found in the ``bulkDGD/tutorials/tutorial_3`` directory.
+The code and input data regarding this tutorial can be found in the ``bulkDGD/tutorials/tutorial_3`` directory.

+The output data are not included because of GitHub's file size constraints.

 Step 1 - Set the DGD model
 --------------------------